Carbon MCP

 You will see a confirmation of a successful installation.

-Step 2: Installing Carbon React Mode
+Step 2: Installing the carbon-builder skill

 - Use the Claude Code CLI and replace the and<TOKEN>with your Carbon MCP auth credentials<SESSION>